sdt/Template-Plugin-DataPrinter/README.md

             },
         );

-Then templates such as this will automatically use the `DataPrinter` plugin instead.
+Then existing templates such as the one below will automatically use the `DataPrinter` plugin instead.

     [% USE Dumper(Indent=0, Pad="<br>") %]